rust-lang/cargo/src/doc/src/reference/build-scripts.md

 interpret each line that starts with `cargo::` as an instruction that will influence compilation of the package.
 All other lines are ignored.

-> **Note:** The old invocation prefix `cargo:` (one colon only) is deprecated
-> and won't get any new features.
-To migrate, use two-colons prefix `cargo::`,
-> which was added in Rust 1.77.
-If you were using `cargo:KEY=VALUE` for
-> arbitrary links manifest key-value pairs, it is encouraged to switch to
-> `cargo::metadata=KEY=VALUE`.
-Stick to `cargo:` only if the support of Rust
-> version older than 1.77 is required.

 > The order of `cargo::` instructions printed by the build script *may*
 > affect the order of arguments that `cargo` passes to `rustc`.
 In turn, the
 > order of arguments passed to `rustc` may affect the order of arguments passed